La Encrucijada, Venezuela

-La Encrucijada, or La Encrucijada de Turmero, is a strategic road junction near Turmero, Venezuela.
+La Encrucijada, or La Encrucijada de Turmero, is a locality near Turmero, Venezuela.
+There is a park named after Agustín Codazzi, but La Encrucijada is best known as the location of a strategic road junction.
 The locality is also planned to be the site of a rail junction.

 Road

 At this point, about 72 km south-west of Caracas, the Autopista Regional del Centro (Central Regional Highway) intersects with other major highways.
+A toll booth (Peaje La Encrucijada) regulates access.